Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 For demonstrative purposes, we have highlighted a trajectory in which the ring both retracts and stretches due to the topological constraint.
 However, this is a rare occurrence.
 The majority of ring-linear hooks involve a linear polymer threaded `though' the ring (Supplementary Information movie I) rather than `around', in which case the initial retraction does not occur.
 Additionally, in this example the linear polymer is already threaded with the ring upon startup of flow.
 This is the case in the majority of hooks we observe, although it is not required.
 In Supplementary Information movie I we include a trajectory in which an initially unthreaded linear chain adopts a folded conformation, advects into the closed contour of the ring, forms a topological hook that causes an overshoot in ring extension, and then advects away from the ring once the linear chain becomes fully stretched and the constraint is released.

 We note that rings tend to hook only with linear chains that adopt `folded' or `dumbbell' conformations. \cite{perkins1997single} Linear chains adopting `kinked' or `coiled' conformations lack a hooked structure at their free ends which may advect into the ring.
 These latter conformations can still thread through the ring, but in this case the excluded volume force is weak because the low polymer concentration allows the ring to deform and relax the constraint.
 Thus, there appears to be aspects of `molecular individualism' as first considered for dilute solution polymer stretching which are relevant in the semidilute case.
-Due to limited sampling and high computational expense, we are unable to study these problems in further detail here.
-The influence of Brownian noise is of particular interest for further study, given that we observe ring-linear threaded conformations upon the startup of flow which we would expect to form a strong hook, but do not because the linear polymer stretches before the two polymers collide.
-This connects to concepts of `molecular predestination', which have been successful in predicting stretching trajectories upon startup of flow on the basis of initial conformations. \cite{larson1999brownian}
+Due to limited sampling and high computational expense, we are unable to study these problems in further detail here, although there may be similar instances of `molecular predestination'. \cite{larson1999brownian}

-Next we consider an example of ring-ring hooking.
-A weakly stretched ring polymer advects towards a stretched ring polymer with position fixed at the stagnation point (dark-orange and light-orange rings respectively in Fig \ref{fig:rrhook}b).
-The unstretched advecting ring then loops around the stretched ring and pulls it towards a coiled conformation (Fig \ref{fig:rrhook}c,d).
-As strain accumulates, the constraint tightens and the ring fixed at the stagnation point adopts a hooked conformation as the advecting ring stretches beyond the ensemble average extension (Fig \ref{fig:rrhook}e).
-Finally, both rings stretch beyond the ensemble average as the constraint is released (Fig \ref{fig:rrhook}f), followed by relaxation to average levels of extension in both rings.